 Will I be an employee if I sign up?

 No. You’re a freelancer.
 This means you must request work from us but can do so as and when you want.
-We always have jobs coming through (sometimes lots, sometimes less) and have jobs loaded to our online portal all the time.
+We always have jobs coming through (sometimes lots, sometimes less) and as a scribe you can log in to your account to request jobs.
 You need to be active in requesting the jobs through our online platform.

 You will be responsible for your working hours to ensure you meet our deadlines and also are responsible for ensuring you pay the correct tax on your earnings.